cynthiapinedoh79/Project2js/README.md

 The site serves as an engaging introduction to bookkeeping services, using clear, visual content with the purpose of informing and inviting users to take action.

 Main Goals of This Site:
 1. Establish a strong online presence
 2. Promote our bookkeeping and tax-related services
 3. Attract and convert new clients
 4. Encourage visitor interaction through a fun quiz and prize feature
 5. Present key service highlights through "Check This!"
 Bookkeeping Fact Cards
 6. Offer a ready-to-fill IRS Form 1040 as part of our service suite
 7. (Coming Soon) Compare tax savings and benefits between LLC and S-Corp structures
-8. (Coming Soon) To provide brief, practical tips for better financial management — helping visitors make smarter decisions about bookkeeping, taxes, and business structure with clear, easy-to-understand content.
+8. (Coming Soon) Match Game- to provide brief, practical tips for better financial management — helping visitors make smarter decisions about bookkeeping, taxes, and business structure with clear, brief, and easy-to-understand content.

 ## User stories
 - My Goal as Developer: